asouqi/bibtex-converter/README.md

 > * BibTex to citation
 > * BibTex to ris

-> With support for citation styles: APA, Harvard, IEEE
+> With support for citation styles: APA, Harvard, IEEE, ACM, MLA, Springer, Elsevier, ACS